Mytakeon/gh-pages/src/routes/post/quickpr.md

   - 'git'
 ---

-I often end up create small alias or utilities to use Git in the CLI.
+I often create small aliases or utilities to use Git in the CLI.
 I use the following (super simple) function to speed-up the process of opening a pull request in Azure DevOps (ADO):

 ```powershell